Fayezismail24/Fayezismail24/README.md

 # 👋 Hi, I'm Fayez Ismail

-IT Support & Network Engineer based in Tripoli, Lebanon.
+IT Support & Network Engineer based in  Lebanon.
 I build and maintain IT infrastructure — from networks and VoIP systems to servers and access control.

----

 ## 🔧 What I'm currently working on